Sameer-khatri/Sameer-khatri/README.md

 > "Code is the architecture of understanding."

 I build AI-powered systems and tools that solve real problems — from personal automation to security tooling.
-Also deep in hands-on penetration testing (Nmap, Burp, Wireshark) and working toward a 15 LPA placement.
+Also deep in hands-on penetration testing (Nmap, Burp, Wireshark)

 ---